 You can join the ranks of other great companies who call West Virginia home.

-Discover why the Mountain State is the #1 state in the country for economic growth.
-West Virginia’s pro-business climate gives your business the advantage and opportunity needed for success.
+Discover why West Virginia’s pro-business climate gives your business the advantage and opportunity needed for success.

-West Virginia’s cost of doing business is among the lowest in the country, ranked #11 for cost of doing business by CNBC in America’s Top States for Business 2018.
-With a 16% lower cost of living than the national average, your employees will reap the benefits of West Virginia living as well.
+West Virginia’s cost of doing business is among the lowest in the country, ranked #10 for best business climate in Business Facilities 2021 State Rankings Report.
+With a 12% lower cost of living than the US average, your employees will reap the benefits of West Virginia living as well.

 Our prime location puts you close to your supply hubs, distribution bases and customer markets.
 West Virginia is within a day’s drive of half the U.S. population and a third of the Canadian market.